sitrucp/covid_who_vaccine_landscape/README.md

 The extraction was very fast and excellent quality.
 The only clean-ups required were to fix up the column headers and do strip trailing white spaces on all text.

-I imported the csv files into Pandas dataframes to do the clean up and additionally split the table data into two separate dataframes (vaccines and treatments).
+Afterwards I imported the csv files into Pandas dataframes to do the clean up and additionally split the table data into two separate dataframes (vaccines and treatments).

+The Python code I used to clean up the table data is in Github.

-The data included in this PDF's tables are shown below:
+The data included in the WHO Draft landscape of COVID-19 candidate vaccines PDF tables are shown below:

-    col_names_vaccine = [
+Vaccine columns:
-        "COVID-19 Vaccine developer or manufacturer",
+    COVID-19 Vaccine developer or manufacturer
-        "Vaccine platform",
+    Vaccine platform
-        "Type of candidate vaccine",
+    Type of candidate vaccine
-        "Number of doses",
+    Number of doses
-        "Timing of doses",
+    Timing of doses
-        "Route of administration",
+    Route of administration
-        "Clinical stage",
+    Clinical stage
-        "Stage - Phase 1",
+    Stage - Phase 1
-        "Stage - Phase 1/2",
+    Stage - Phase 1/2
-        "Stage - Phase 2",
+    Stage - Phase 2
-        "Stage - Phase 3"
+    Stage - Phase 3
-    ]

-    col_names_treatment = [
-        "Platform",
+Treatment columns:
+    Platform
-        "Type of candidate vaccine",
+    Type of candidate vaccine
-        "Developer",
-        "Coronavirus target",
+    Developer
+    Coronavirus target
-        "Current stage of clinical evaluation/regulatory -Coronavirus candidate", "Same platform for non-Coronavirus candidates"
+    Current stage of clinical evaluation/regulatory -Coronavirus candidate Same platform for non-Coronavirus candidates
-    ]